-The need for structural reforms in EM

-Reforms needed Key reforms Progress on reforms Risk to reform process CHINA: Interest rate liberalisation to unlock consumption, reduce SOE presence and encourage private sector; 'Smart' rather than aggressive urbanisation Limited interest rate and exchange rate liberalisation; pilot schemes (including Shanghai FTZ) for several key areas; SOE reforms not addressed Piecemeal reform described as 'acupuncture' by our China team.
-More aggressive reforms needed, but these create difficult trade-offs Innovation faster than regulation as interest rates are liberalised; domestic trade-offs created by structural reforms BRAZIL: Improve (non-commodity) manufacturing competitiveness via: i) Industrial policy; ii) REER unwind; and iii) pension and tax reform; BNDES lending to activities with positive spillovers only Infrastructure package, some tax breaks, tariff cuts Current policy addresses cyclical, not structural, issues.
-Focus on infrastructure but it is not the main reason for low manufacturing competitiveness Focus on macro-policies ignores the sectoral mismatch; Upcoming elections make higher unemployment and lower wage growth unlikely RUSSIA: Improve competitiveness of non-commodity sector via privatisation, industrial policy; pension reform and demographic-consistent solutions Recent pension funding actions and renationalisation are steps in the wrong direction; fiscal and financial reform in the right direction Progress on reforms on the oil sector but 'renationalisation' has over-shadowed privatisation; recent pension funding decision a step in the wrong direction, in our view Very little bottom-up pressure to reform due to the dominance of SOEs in energy and banking; Governor Nabiullina could help by providing less monetary easing INDIA: Correct price distortions, labour market reform, improve business climate Fast-track investment projects, limit subsidies Good performance from Sep 2012 to mid-2013; little progress since Elections in 2014 may imply that real rates remain low but without accompanying reforms TURKEY: Higher real rates and advances in pension coverage to raise savings; more macro-prudential emphasis on monetary policy Pension reforms; social security, tax and agriculture reforms Lower willingness to raise real rates since the summer increase in risk premia CBT unwillingness to raise rates may delay the adjustment of the CAD and keep Turkey externally exposed INDONESIA: Raise competitiveness via: i) Industrial policy; ii) REER unwind; labour market policies to raise productivity and better infrastructure Reducing dependence on commodity-related exports and investment Very little progress on reversing the Dutch Disease Elections in 2014 could mean a lower willingness to bear higher real rates and an unwinding of the REER appreciation MEXICO: Reforms in energy, fiscal, financial, labour market and education reforms (all on the agenda/in progress) Energy and fiscal reforms in progress; financial, labour, telecoms also in the works The reform process is in exactly the right direction, but implementation (as always) is the big challenge Pax Mexicana shows strains, while investor expectations remain far too high
+The need for structural reforms in EM Reforms needed Key reforms Progress on reforms Risk to reform process CHINA: Interest rate liberalisation to unlock consumption, reduce SOE presence and encourage private sector; 'Smart' rather than aggressive urbanisation Limited interest rate and exchange rate liberalisation; pilot schemes (including Shanghai FTZ) for several key areas; SOE reforms not addressed Plecemeal reform described as 'acupuncture' by our China team.
+More aggressive reforms needed, but these create difficult trade-offs Innovation faster than regulation as interest rates are liberalised; domestic trade-offs created by structural reforms BRAZIL: Improve (non- commodity) manufacturing competitive ness via: 1) Industrial policy; ii) REER unwind; and iii) pension and tax reform; BNDES tending to activities with positive spillovers only Infrastructure package, some tax breaks, tariff cuts Current policy addresses oyclical, not structural, issues.
+Focus on infrastructure but it is not the main reason for low manufacturing competitiveness Focus on macro-policies gnores the sectoral mismatch; Upcoming elections make higher unemployment and lower wage growth unlikely RUSSIA: Improve competitiveness of non- commodity sector via privatisation, industrial policy; pension reform and demographic-consistent solutions Recent pension funding actions and renationalisation are steps in the wrong direction; fiscal and financial reform in the right direction Progress on reforms on the oil sector but 'renationalisation' has over-shadowed privatisation; recent pension funding decision a step in the wrong direction, in our view Very little bottom-up pressure to reform due to the dominance of SOEs in energy and banking; Governor Nabiullina could help by providing less monetary easing INDIA: Correct price distortions, labour market reform, improve business climate Fast-track investment projects, limit subsidies Good performance from Sep 2012 to mid-2013; little progress since Elections in 2014 may imply that real rates remain low but without accompanying reforms TURKEY: Higher real rates and advances in pension coverage to raise savings; more macro-prudential emphasis on monetary policy Pension reforms; social security, tax and agriculture reforms Lower willingness to raise real rates since the summer increase in risk premia CBT unwillingness to raise rates may delay the adjustment of the CAD and keep Turkey externally exposed INDONESIA: Raise competitiveness via: i) Industrial policy; ii) REER unwind; labour market policies to raise productivity and better infrastructure Reducing dependence on commodity-related exports and investment Very little progress on reversing the Dutch Disease Elections in 2014 could mean a lower willingness to bear higher real rates and an unwinding of the REER appreciation MEXICO: Reforms in energy, fiscal, financial, labour market and education reforms (all on the agenda/in progress) Energy and fiscal reforms in progress; financial, labour, telecoms also in the works The reform process is in exactly the right direction, but implementation (as always) is the big challenge Pax Mexicana shows strains, while investor expectations remain far too high that are the Structural Challenges in China?
+A higher "incremental capital-output ratio' that reflects capital misallocation, a current account surplus that reflects 'excessive' savings: More of both physical and financial capital is now needed to generate the same amount of growth.
+Such an increase in the incremental capital output ratio was a key symptom during the onset of the Asian crisis.
+One of the resource of China's current account surplus.
+However, the surplus (which equals the excess of savings over investment) is the result of 'excess savings'.
+Lower real interest rates provide household savings very little compensation, incentivising them to save more than they otherwise would have.
+In other words, the interest rate regime acts as a 'tax' on consumption as households consume less than they would have otherwise